Chelation Therapy and Heart Disease: A Deep Dive into Potential Benefits

 Brain Detox

-Although more research is necessary, a review in the Journal of Alzheimer’s Disease discussed the potential benefits of chelation for Alzheimer’s disease.
+A review in the Journal of Alzheimer’s Disease pointed out the potential benefits of chelation therapy for Alzheimer’s.

-Alpha Lipoic Acid, an antioxidant, has been associated with potential neurological benefits.
-A journal CNS & Neurological Disorders – Drug Targets review suggested that Alpha Lipoic Acid might offer neuroprotective effects in conditions such as multiple sclerosis and Alzheimer’s disease.
+Alpha Lipoic Acid, an antioxidant, has been associated with potential benefits for the brain.
+A review in CNS & Neurological Disorders – Drug Targets indicated that Alpha Lipoic Acid might protect the brain in conditions like multiple sclerosis and Alzheimer’s disease.

-Lastly, Shilajit, a traditional Ayurvedic compound, has been associated with neuroprotective properties.
-A study in the Journal of Ethnopharmacology found that Shilajit helped improve memory and cognitive functions in rats, suggesting potential neurological benefits.
+Shilajit, an ancient remedy from Ayurvedic tradition, has been credited with neuroprotective effects.
+A study published in the Journal of Ethnopharmacology found that Shilajit could enhance memory and cognitive functions in rats.
+This suggests it could benefit brain health.

 Liver Detox